ashish-pansheriya/website6/README.md

 # website6 L2 base python

-<h3>Classified ads posting and Social gethering website by django</h3>
+<h3>A Classified ads posting and the Social gethering website by using the Django mainframe</h3>
 Install dependencies by running $pip install -r requirements.txt or Install packages using $pip install 'package' command